Aultbea: Attractions

 Aultbea offers sandy beaches as well as rocky shores, all of which look out at the Isle of Ewe.
 Scattered around the area are the remains of World War II buildings and barracks.
 Next to the local football pitch is a display board, which describes the role of the buildings in detail.
 Aultbea has views out to Cove and the Isle of Lewis, as well as the nearby Torridon Hills.
-There is a small, blue bar situated at the side of the Aultbea Hotel which offers great views of the shore and bird life.

 Geography and climate

 The coast is affected by the North Atlantic Drift, bringing relatively warm waters.
 These are ideal for jellyfish, which can swarm the local waters, as well as visiting dolphins.
 The Northern Lights are visible on occasion depending on the weather and time of year, around the equinox being best.
 The record lowest temperature is amongst the highest in the UK.
 The lowest temperature was recorded on 17 December 2010.
 On 22 February 2019, Aultbea recorded its warmest February day on record, with 16.5 °C. As of 19:11 GMT on 22 February it was the warmest place in the UK with 16.2 °C. This was then beaten the next day, with a temperature of 16.8 °C.